No, there is no evidence the delta variant is spreading rapidly at gas pumps

 “COVID-19 spreads when an infected person breathes out droplets and very small particles that contain the virus.
 These droplets and particles can be breathed in by other people or land on their eyes, noses, or mouth,” the CDC said on its website.
 “In some circumstances, they may contaminate surfaces they touch.
 People who are closer than 6 feet from the infected person are most likely to get infected.”

+She says delta variant transmission is not being driven by contact with gas pumps but by people breathing in the particles that have been released by other people.

+"The solution to any kind of concern about picking up something from a hard surface is to simply sanitize your hands when you're done," said Hassig.

-The American Petroleum Institute (API) encourages gas station customers to use hand sanitizer after refueling, but states “we are not aware of any studies that support the claim that the virus can be spread via contact with a gas pump.”
+The American Petroleum Institute (API) also encourages gas station customers to use hand sanitizer after refueling.
+In a fact sheet, they said “we are not aware of any studies that support the claim that the virus can be spread via contact with a gas pump.”

 “The chance of COVID-19 exposure at the gas pump is low, especially if Centers for Disease Control (CDC) recommended practices are followed.
-These include using disinfecting wipes before touching a pump followed by hand sanitizer, hand-washing and not touching your face after pumping fuel,” the API said in a fact sheet.
+These include using disinfecting wipes before touching a pump followed by hand sanitizer, hand-washing and not touching your face after pumping fuel,” said the API.

 As for the suggestion to wear gloves at the gas station, the World Health Organization (WHO) says on the COVID-19 mythbusters section of its website: “It is safer to frequently clean your hands and not wear gloves.”